MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

 ## Authenticate to Azure

-When you log in to the Azure portal with a Microsoft account, you automatically use the default Azure subscription for that account.
+When you log in to the Azure portal with a Microsoft account, the default Azure subscription for that account is used.

-Terraform automatically uses information from the default Azure subscription.
+Terraform automatically authenticates using information from the default Azure subscription.

 Run [az account show](/cli/azure/account?#az_account_show) to verify the current Microsoft account and Azure subscription.